 Internal Revenue Tax Debt may be dischargeable in a Chapter 13 bankruptcy.
 IRS tax debt that is less than three years old is not dischargeable.
 But with that said, IRS tax debt that is more than three years old is dischargeable.
 Tax debt that is less than three years old is considered a priority tax that can be paid off through your Chapter 13 payment plan.
 If you have a tax lien in place when you file your bankruptcy case, the tax lien can be discharged by paying the amount of the tax lien in installments through your payment plan.
 The good news is that the amount of the tax lien may be capped by the value of your assets so you might end up paying a lot less than the lien amount.

 We also care about rebuilding your credit after bankruptcy.
 After all, the goal is to get a fresh financial start and in today’s world, that should include guidance on how to rebuild your credit after bankruptcy.
-We are the only bankruptcy attorney in Ft.
-Lauderdale and Broward County that will give you a free enrollment in www.720creditscore.com once you’ve completed your case.
+We will give you a free enrollment in a credit rebuilding program once you’ve completed your case.
 Having access to information on how to rebuild your credit is only one way that we show our commitment to your long term financial success – but it’s an important one!

 Ask About Our Affordable Payment Plans and Zero-Money-Down Chapter 7 Bankruptcy.

 Just a quick note about the main thing on everyone’s minds when they are thinking about bankruptcy.
 You’re looking for a cheap bankruptcy attorney near you but you should be looking for an experienced and affordable bankruptcy attorney near you instead.
 We make bankruptcy affordable in Broward County.